sunSeekingGoth/MakeSenseWithObsidian/Tutorial/01_General syntax.md

 ## What is Markdown

+Is a way to format your text while you are typing.
+It's a more readable syntax-based code (technically a coding language) that is still used within many websites (eg wikipedia) and web-building tool (eg Wordpress).

+Markdown is saved as .md files

+Because Obdisian is essentially a text editor, understanding Markdown syntax is the first step to getting comfortable.
+You can always come back to this section as a reference!

 Official docs are [HERE](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax) but we will run through the basics:
 - [[01_General syntax#1 Headings!|1 Headings]]